-Former Rangers and Scotland international defender Russell Martin has been appointed the new manager of MK Dons.
+Russell Martin, former Rangers and Scotland defender, appointed new manager of MK Dons

 The 33-year-old, who made 17 appearances for the Ibrox side during a loan spell in the 2017/18 season, has succeeded Paul Tisdale - just months after completing his coaching badges in the summer.